Phoenix-Network-Ltd/infisical-dotnet-configuration/README.md

 **SetAuth()**
 - `auth` (InfisicalAuth): The authentication details that will be used for authenticating against the Infisical API.
 See more details below.

+**ShouldExpandSecretReferences()**
+- 'expandSecretReferences' (boolean): Whether it should expand secret references when fetching secrets.

+**ShouldFetchSecretsRecursively()**
+- 'recursive' (boolean): Whether it should look through all subfolders when fetching secrets, eg. fetch all secrets recursively.

 ### InfisicalAuthBuilder Setters